microsoft/aqa-tests/perf/specjbb/run/windows_scripts/README.md

 1. Composite Mode Script (`run_composite.bat`): Automates the benchmark execution in Composite mode, where the Controller, TxInjector, and Backend are launched within a single JVM.

-2. MultiJVM Mode Script (`run_multijvm.bat`): Facilitates running the Controller, TxInjectors, and Backends in separate JVMs on the same server, ideal for testing distributed setups or when isolating components is required.
+2. MultiJVM Mode Script (`run_multijvm.bat`): Facilitates running the Controller, TxInjectors, and Backends in separate JVMs on the same server.

 ## Features